• Skip to main content

 Fly Fishing in Craig Montana

-Nestled along the banks of the Missouri River, the small town of Craig, Montana, is more than just a dot on the map—it’s the gateway to one of the finest tailwater trout fisheries in the country.
-This blue-ribbon river boasts abundant wildlife, prolific insect hatches, and some of the hardest-working fishing guides in Montana.
+Nestled along the banks of the Missouri River is the small town of Craig Montana.
+This little trout town is more than just a dot on the map, it’s the gateway to one of the finest tailwater fisheries in the country.
+This blue-ribbon stretch of river boasts abundant wildlife, prolific insect hatches, and some of the hardest-working fishing guides in the state.

 Fishing the Missouri River

-With over 35 miles of world-class trout water accessible from Craig, anglers have ample room to explore and discover this majestic tailwater fishery.
+With over 35 miles of world-class trout water, anglers have ample room to explore this majestic fishery.
 This world -class section of the Missouri River boasts a healthy population of wild rainbow and brown trout.
 The cool, clean water released from Holter dam helps support the habitat and insect life for these prized fish to thrive.

 Diverse Fishing Opportunities

 One of the main draws of fly fishing in Craig is the diversity of hatches that occur throughout the year.
 Caddisflies, Trico Mayflies, Pale Morning Dun, Midges, and Blue Winged Olives— the river teems with a rich variety of insects.
-Whether you prefer wading the side channels near Wolf Creek, floating in a drift boat, or casting from the comfort of a riverbank, Craig has become a hub for all things fly fishing.
+Ultimately whether you prefer wading the side channels near Wolf Creek or floating in a drift boat, Craig has become a hub for all things fly fishing.
 The river’s varied sections provide different fishing experiences, from riffles and deep pools to serene stretches with riprap shorelines.
 No matter your skill level or fishing preference, you’ll find it in Craig Montana.

 Missouri River Fly Fishing and Insect Hatches